vibhaas/vibhaas.github.io/_posts/2024-07-14-So you want to learn how to program.md

 ### 1. Be self-reliant

 First and most important, do **NOT** expect to learn how to code well from college (especially, in an Indian Engineering college).
 While you will learn how to code in college, it will not amount to much without spending a large amount of time in self-learning.
-Also, relying solely on college will lead to write bad code in an outdated programming framework, and it will make any competent programmer wince by just looking at it.
+Also, relying solely on college will lead to writing bad code in an outdated programming framework, and it will make any competent programmer wince by just looking at it.
 Fortunately, resources to learn coding abound on the internet!
 We will discuss some in the [How to Get Started](#how-to-get-started) section.

 ### 2. Do not expect it to be easy

-For unknown reasons, a lot of people expect coding to be easy, or they watch some youtube tutorials and assume that they now know how to code.
+For unknown reasons, a lot of people expect coding to be easy, or they watch some YouTube tutorials and assume that they now know how to code.
 Peter Norvig put it best in his essay (which I highly recommend reading), [Teach Yourself Programming in Ten Years](https://www.norvig.com/21-days.html):

 > Walk into any bookstore, and you'll see how to Teach Yourself Java in 24 Hours alongside endless variations offering to teach C, SQL, Ruby, Algorithms, and so on in a few days or hours...
 The conclusion is that either people are in a big rush to learn about programming, or that programming is somehow fabulously easier to learn than anything else.

-Let me make it clear: _Coding is not easy!_ Just like any craft, it takes discipline and deliberate practice over a long period of time to actually become a decent programmer.
+Let me make it clear: _Coding is not easy!_ Just like any craft, it takes discipline and deliberate practice over a long period to become a decent programmer.
 Do not expect it to be easy.
 Programming is vast, and to learn it to an intermediate level as a complete beginner, it will take you at least two years of practice.
 To become a master at the craft of programming it may take you five, ten years, or more!
 I cannot say, since I do not consider myself one!
 So, you must develop a love for the craft, which is the only way to hone your skills to this level.
 It is important to keep this in mind.

 ### 3. Learn how to program, not any particular language